SaketXPrasad/personal-website/README.md

 Copy
 Edit
 open index.html
-🔥 Future Enhancements
+📌 Future Enhancements
+Dark Mode – Add a toggle for dark and light themes.
-Blog Section – Add a simple blog to share thoughts and experiences.
+Blog Section – Include a simple blog to share thoughts.
-Dark Mode Toggle – Allow users to switch between light and dark themes.
-More Animations – Enhance user engagement with subtle effects.
+More Animations – Improve interactivity and engagement.
 👏 Contributions
-Want to contribute or improve this project?
-Feel free to fork, open issues, or submit pull requests!
+Feel free to fork this project, open issues, or submit pull requests to improve it!

 📧 Contact
-Feel free to reach out with any questions or feedback!
-Creator: Saket Prasad
+Project Maintainer: [Your Name]
-Email: saketxprasad@gmail.com
+Email: your.email@example.com

-Thank you for visiting!
-Hope you enjoy the project. 🚀✨
+🚀 Thank you for visiting!
+Hope you enjoy the project. 🌟